 The Innway Tag is not without its flaws.
 The alerts that emit from this model aren't super loud.
 If the device is muffled by a furniture cushion, lost in a car seat, or buried by other belongings, you'll probably need exceptional hearing to locate it.
 Also, unlike other Bluetooth models, we found that the Innway Tag doesn't have much going on in the computer department.
 The Innway app is less than spectacular and doesn't offer a laptop-based user interface.

 For folks who participate in rigorous outdoor activities like swimming, check out the Tile Pro.
 This model is rated to IP68 waterproofing, meaning that it can withstand being submerged in up to 1.5 meters of water for 30 minutes before sustaining any damage.
 One of the biggest perks of this model is that the associated app's Bluetooth searching capabilities are unmatched.
 With the app, you'll be part of a huge worldwide group of Tile owners.
 We also love that the Tile program includes 15 different phone ringtones.

-Some downsides with the Tile Pro are that it's a bit expensive — if you're seeking a budget option are better off with one of the more affordable models in the lineup.
-Another drawback we discovered during our sound pressure level analysis is that the device is on the quiet side.
-From two feet away, this model could only get the SPL meter up to 60.1 decibels, far from the loudest key finder in our review.
-If you want to experience all that Tile offers, you will have to pay for their premium service.
+The Tile Pro comes with some downsides.
+To start, it's a bit expensive.
+Those seeking a budget option are better off with one of the more affordable models in the lineup.
+Another drawback we discovered during our sound pressure level analysis is that the device ranges on the quiet side.
+Tested at two feet away, this model could only get the SPL meter up to 60.1 decibels, which is far from the loudest key finder in our fleet.
+And, to experience all that Tile offers, you'll need to pay for their premium service.
 It's only a few bucks a month, but some other brands offer similar performance without a subscription.